libre-informatique/SymfonyLibrinfoUserBundle/README.md

 # SymfonyLibrinfoUserBundle
 Manage user authentication

-The aim of this bundle is to define a minimum configured environment for user authentication.
+The goal of this bundle is to define a minimum configured environment for user authentication.

 Default User and Group classes are defined and mapped with ORM driver.